 Core P.E. is run through a block of options in the autumn and winter terms.
 We have the use of the local University sports centre and students walk down over break time in order to be there for the start of the lessons.
 Options for both Y11 and Y10 include, Football, Basketball, Netball, Rugby, Badminton, Hockey, Table Tennis, 6 a side football, Dance and Fitness.
 In the summer term, it is less structured with pupils opting for different sports every week to allow for changes in the weather.
 However, there is a highly structured extra-curricular programme which our KS4 pupils take part in.

-Pupils can opt for GCSE P.E. in Y9 and historically we have always had a large cohort of pupils in both year groups gaining some excellent results.
+Pupils can opt for GCSE P.E. and historically we have always had a large cohort of pupils in both year groups gaining some excellent results.
 We follow the Edexcel course which is made up of theory work (40%) and coursework unit (60%).
-Results are consistently good with expectations of students’ progress and achievement high.
+Results are consistently outstanding with expectations of students’ progress and achievement high.

-Our post 16 learners follow the BTEC Level 3 Subsidiary Diploma in Sport.
-The EDEXCEL course is a non-examined certificate with students undertaking vocational based coursework assignments that are set in and around the world of work.
+Our post 16 learners follow the BTEC Level 3 in Sport.
+The EDEXCEL course is a part-examined certificate with students undertaking vocational based coursework assignments that are set in and around the world of work.
 This allows for a greater understanding of sport and exercise in a context that they can relate to.
-Students work through the 7 units over the 2 year course and study areas of sport that include, physiology, fitness and fitness testing, psychology of sport and practical team or individual sports.
+Students work through the a number of units over the 2 year course and study areas of sport that include, physiology, fitness and fitness testing, psychology of sport and practical team or individual sports.

 The P.E. department is a lively and dynamic department with fresh ideas and vibrant staff, providing our pupils with outstanding provision at all key stages.
 We are committed to an extensive extra – curricular programme across a very wide variety of sports fully supported by all the department and other members of staff.
 We pride ourselves on being a very inclusive department where everyone is welcome to join in the practice sessions at lunchtime and sometimes after school.
 Over recent years we have dominated the football, basketball, cricket, hockey and netball competitions within the city of York.